 Aquatic herbicide application was carried out at Benewah Lake on July 18, 2018 in the area outlined below.

-Water use restrictions are in now in effect.
+Water use restrictions are in no longer in effect.

 Please refer to maps and water use restrictions below for additional information about these treatments.

 Eurasian watermilfoil has been identified as a significant invasive species within Benewah Lake, Idaho and is known to negatively affect the beneficial uses of a waterbody.
 As such, an aquatic herbicide treatment is planned for portions of Benewah Lake between July 18 and July 19, 2018, weather permitting.
 The treatment timing was selected to maximize treatment efficacy which is when milfoil is actively growing.
 Up to 15 acres of the lake will be treated with liquid endothall (Aquathol K, EPA Registration # 70506-176).
 Please see the following website for information on the endothall herbicide.

 Certain water use restrictions will be in effect for households using lake water located up to 600 ft from treatment areas for at least 12 days depending on herbicide residues.
 The following water use restrictions apply:

 Potable Water: Functioning potable water intakes must be turned off until endothall levels are 0.1 parts per million (ppm) or less by laboratory analysis.
 Results of laboratory analyses will be posted approximately two weeks after the day of treatment.

 Irrigation: There is no restriction on use of water from the treatment area to irrigate established grasses.

 Recreational Use of Water in treatment Area: There are no swimming or fishing restrictions within the treatment areas.